postfinance/vault-kubernetes/README.md

 Depends on Init Container _vault-kubernetes-authenticator_

-- each Kubernetes secrets created by _vault-kubernetes-synchronizer_ get the annotation `vault-secret: <vault secret path>`
+- each Kubernetes secrets created by _vault-kubernetes-synchronizer_ gets the annotation `vault-secret: <vault secret path>`

+- Existing labels are retained and configured labels are appended to existing ones.
+If an existing label has the same key as a configured label, the value will be overwritten.

 - obsolete secrets created by _vault-kubernetes-synchronizer_ will be deleted